bigbluebutton/bigbluebutton.github.io/_posts/2016-05-26-project-structure.md

   `private/config/server/redis.yaml` &nbsp;

-The default configuration files can be overloaded and it's values changed based on the required environment. &nbsp;
+The default configuration can be overloaded and it's values changed based on the selected environment.
+These overloaded configuration files are located in sub-folders with their corresponding environment name. &nbsp;

 &nbsp;

-*Development overload configuration files are as follows:* &nbsp;
+*Development overload configuration files:* &nbsp;

   `private/config/development/public/app.yaml` &nbsp;